 (b) considering the release considerations relating to the prisoner,

-the Board endorses the programme, with or without variations, the Board may, in a report given under section 12A(2) or at any other time, recommend to the Minister that the Governor should be advised to approve of the programme as so endorsed and of the prisoner’s participation in it.
+the Board endorses the programme, with or without variations, then except as provided in subsection (5A) the Board may, in a report given under section 12A(2) or at any other time, recommend to the Minister that the Governor should be advised to approve of the programme as so endorsed and of the prisoner’s participation in it.

+(5A) At any time when a direction under section 14C is in effect in relation to a prisoner —

+(a) the Board must not make a request under subsection (4) in relation to the prisoner; and

+(b) the CEO must not comply with a request under subsection (4) in relation to the prisoner; and

+(c) the Board must not, for the purposes of subsection (5), consider release considerations, endorse a re-socialisation programme or make a recommendation in relation to the prisoner.

 (6) If the Governor approves of the re-socialisation programme and of the prisoner’s participation in it, the Board is to provide it to the CEO as so approved.

 (7) The CEO must give a copy of the approved re-socialisation programme to the prisoner and implement it as far as is reasonably practicable unless it is suspended or cancelled in accordance with the regulations.